actions/importer-issue-ops/Readme.md

 ### Custom transformers

-See [./transformers/README.md](./transformers/README.md) for details on using custom transformers for `dry-run` and `migrate` commands.

 Custom transformers can be used to customize the behavior of Actions Importer to meet your specific use-case.
 Custom transformers can be used to:

 - Convert items that are not automatically converted.